-Metropolis Against energy wastage Against light nuisance Applicable to new installations Applicable to existing installations Applicable to new installations Applicable to existing installations Frankfurt No No The law provides a framewor reference to permissible illu and luminance limits and fur restrictions on those limits or night.
-Enforcement relies or on a case-by-case basis tak of various factors, including or international reference sta The authority can issue order ensure compliance and in concompliance, prohibit the oper the installations. rk of making minance arther during the assessment ing account guidelines andards. ers to ase of non- erations of Shanghai No No The law stipulates that external lighting "should not affect the normal living of nearby residents" and empowers the authority to order the abatement of nuisances.
-New York City The law governs and prescribes the limits of energy consumption of new external lighting installations with reference to Energy Conservation Construction Code of New York State.
+Metropolis Against energy wastage Against light nuisance Applicable to new installations Applicable to existing installations Applicable to new installations Applicable to existing installations Frankfurt No No The law provides a framework of making reference to permissible illuminance and luminance limits and further restrictions on those limits during the night.
+Enforcement relies on assessment on a case-by-case basis taking account of various factors, including guidelines or international reference standards.
+The authority can issue orders to ensure compliance and in case of noncompliance, prohibit the operations of the installations.
+Shanghai No No The law stipulates that exte "should not affect the norm nearby residents" and emposition authority to order the abate nuisances. al living of owers the New York City The law governs and prescribes the limits of energy consumption of new external lighting installations with reference to Energy Conservation Construction Code of New York State.
 In case of non-compliance, design professionals and contractors can be fined and/or denied certain privileges of licensing by the Department of Buildings.
 No No No Los Angeles The law governs and prescribes the limits of energy consumption of new external lighting installations with reference to California Energy Code.
 In case of non-compliance, design professionals and contractors can be fined and revoked of Certificate of Occupancy by Los Angeles Department of Buildings and Safety.
 No No No